 We were lucky enough to have the opportunity to play with The New iPad for a few minutes following the live broadcast of the announcement (beamed all the way from San Francisco to London).

 Once we had got over the shock that it wasn't called the iPad HD or iPad 3, we gave the new iPad the once over.
 Here are a few of our impressions based on our time with the new device.
 Our first impression was that it was slightly thicker and felt heavier than the iPad 2.
 There could be a number of reasons for this: there may be a bigger battery to accommodate the power-hungry Retina Display and the new iPad's A5X chip; or maybe the LTE 4G-ready antenna needs more space.
 We did wonder whether there would be any difference in size between the AT&T and Verizon versions given that they have different antenna's to accommodate differences in those two companies standards.
-(If you are wondering about what the situation is with LTE 4G in the UK, read about it here.)

 But it's not the thickness or weight that's important in a device that is already so slim and light.
 The next big thig we noticed was the screen, which was beautiful of course.